The Problems with Westphalian Nation-State System

 Donald Trump

 His politics can be expressed in a few ways, such as conservative-nationalist, Protectionist, isolationist foreign policy, and weak US dollar.
 Along with this, his strong areas have been low taxes and anti-immigration policy.
 In his first term, he had taken several radical decisions such as pulling the USA out of international treaties and commitments.
 His most popular domestic policy has been tax cuts mainly on millionaires and billionaires.
 His strength mainly lies in rhetoric rather than on policy which makes him quite popular to his base.
 The biggest failure of his term has been battling COVID-19 creating a massive health crisis in the country.
-His credentials are largely at question due to the cases he is involved in and for the January 6th insurrection in 2021.
+His credentials are largely in question due to the cases he is involved in and for the January 6th insurrection in 2021.

 In 2020, he was a continuation candidate while in 2024 he is more the opposition candidate which makes him have a better number.
 This time he promises almost the same set of ideas he campaigned on previously but with great vigour and rhetoric.
 He promises to close borders, deport immigrants, etc. On the economic front, he is likely to announce tariffs on imports and tax cuts for the rich.
 This policy will likely decrease the government revenue and widen the deficit.
 Another big discussion has been on Project 2025 and other sociocultural issues such as abortion, the end of DEI and the ramping up of the Federal Government.
 Although Trump has tried to stay away from the same, he hasn’t largely contradicted many of its ideas.
 On the Foreign Policy front, Trump has called for ending the Russia-Ukraine War but on the Israel-Hamas war, he would give a free hand to Netanyahu.